-A growing trend: the best biophilic interior design studios
+A growing trend: a selection of 7 biophilic interior design studios

-Biophilic interior design aims at creating a connection with nature in man-made environments, and has proven benefits, including reducing anxiety and promoting productivity.
-It’s more than just bringing the outside in though; it’s about nature in all its guises, including natural light, views on nature, plants, natural materials, textures and patterns.
+Biophilic interior design studios aim at creating a connection with nature in man-made environments and have proven benefits, including reducing anxiety and promoting productivity.
+It’s more than just bringing the outside in though; it’s about nature in all its guises, including natural light, views of nature, plants, natural materials, textures, and patterns.

 VTN Architects – Vietnam

-All of these efforts come together in Stepping Park House, a three-storey residential project centered around a large void that cuts diagonally through the building.
-Plants and trees soaked in natural light decorate each floor, maximising a connection with the neighbouring park.
+All of these efforts come together in Stepping Park House, a three-story residential project centered around a large void that cuts diagonally through the building.
+Plants and trees soaked in natural light decorate each floor, maximizing a connection with the neighboring park.

 Biombo Architects – Indonesia

 Based in Bali, a true treasure trove of natural beauty, it’s not a surprise that Biombo Architects don’t want to close the doors on it.
 The studio’s strength is in creating beautiful interiors that borrow from the area’s rich surroundings.

 Just take a look at this family villa, built around an indoor tropical garden mirroring the project’s jungle environment.
 Another way it incorporates biophilic design is through natural ventilation thanks to a mostly glass exterior with the option to fully open up the property and let the outdoors in.

 Charlotte Taylor · Nicholas Préaud – United Kingdom